dropbox/stone/README.rst

            team=null

-Note in the example above that the ``AccountInfo.team`` field  was marked as "nullable".
+Note in the example above that the ``AccountInfo.team`` field  was marked as nullable.
 By default, fields do not accept ``null`` as a valid value.

 A struct can also inherit from another struct using the "extends" keyword::